timcdlucas/translucent_interpretable_ML_review/translucent.md

 This however still imposes important restrictions as it is difficult to know which nonlinear are potential useful and the model is still ultimately constrained by the effects we can think of to include (typically polynomials, log and exponential transforms and perhaps sine transforms).
 In contrast, non-parametric models like Gaussian processes [@rasmussen2004gaussian]  require no pro-specification of functional forms and instead the overall flexibility of the model is controlled with a hyperparameter.
 Given their statistical nature, the uncertainty estimates around predictions are a natural part of the model and we would hope for them to be quite well calibrated even if we extrapolated far from the data.
-I have fitted a Gaussian process model with a radial basis kernel [@kernlab], selecting the scale hyperparameter using cross-validation.
+I have fitted a Gaussian process model with a radial basis kernel [@kernlab], selecting the scale hyperparameter using cross-validation (figure @fig:gphyp).

 #### Non-parametric, non-statistical models

-Finally, I fitted a random forest model [@breiman2001random, @wright2015ranger] as an example of a non-statistical, non-parametric model.
+Finally, I fitted a random forest model [@breiman2001random; @wright2015ranger] as an example of a non-statistical, non-parametric model.
 Random forests tend to be easy to use with few hyperparameters and are less likely to overfit than other tree models like single decision trees or boosted regression trees.
 Random forests using the ranger package via caret have three hyperparameters.
 Split rule, which I kept constant at 'variance'.
 The maximum number of data points at a leaf, which can be used to prevent overfitting was selected by cross-validation.
-Finally, the number of randomly selected covariates to be used to build each tree was also selected by cross-validation.
+Finally, the number of randomly selected covariates to be used to build each tree was also selected by cross-validation (figure @fig:rfhyp).

 2 or 3 questions.